 Therefore you have every right to bind the powers of hell and send them packing to where they originated from.

 Remember that victory belongs to Jesus, not Satan.
-Repeat this as much as you as you pray making sure you have faith in His saving grace.
+Repeat this as much as you pray making sure you have faith in His saving grace.

 If God is for us, who can be against us (Romans 8:31)?
 Not even the king of the kingdom of the dark world can be against you as a Christian.
 Let the devil know that you are untouchable because God is for you.